Pennsylvania Avenue Line (Washington, D.C.): More Simplification

+Later Changes

 In 2015, WMATA proposed to eliminate all evening and weekend service for route 34 due to riders mostly riding routes 30N, 30S, 32, and 36.

 On March 27, 2016, route 34 discontinued all late-night service after 9:19 PM and all weekend service, with alternative service provided by the 30N and 36.

 Beginning on December 15, 2019, routes 32, 34, and 36 along with routes 30N, 30S, and 39 were rerouted to travel across the National Mall along 4th Street between Pennsylvania Avenue NW and Independence Avenue SW towards Archives, Friendship Heights and Potomac Park instead of 7th Street to provide a more direct service to the route.

 During the COVID-19 pandemic, all route 34 service was suspended and all route 32 and 36 service was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, route 32 and 36 was further reduced to operate on its Sunday schedule.
 Service on weekends were also suspended being replaced by the 30N and 30S that operated every 30 minutes.
-On August 23, 2020, route 32 and 36 service had their normal weekday schedule restored with an increased weekend service to replace weekend route 30N and 30S service which was suspended.
+On August 23, 2020, route 32 and 36 service had their normal weekday schedule restored with increased weekend service to replace weekend route 30N and 30S service which was suspended.
 However, route 34 remained suspended.

-During WMATA's 2021 fiscal year budget, it was proposed for the 34 to be fully eliminated as it overlaps both routes 32 and 36 in order to simplify the 30s line.
+During WMATA's 2021 fiscal year budget, it was proposed for the 34 to be fully eliminated as it overlaps both routes 32 and 36 to simplify the 30s line.
 However WMATA later backed out the elimination of the 34 on April 2, 2020.
 The 34 elimination was brought back on February 20, 2021 during WMATA's FY2022 budget.

 On September 5, 2021, the line was increased to operate every 12 minutes daily between both the 32 and 36.
+This also essentially eliminated the 34 due to its overlap with the 32 and 36 and was no longer listed on WMATA's website.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.